bhupendrasahu01/friendsbook/README.md

 ```

 ### Note**
-## if you get error while Share
-## Just Refresh the browser to resolve the issue!!
+## if you get error while Share,Just Refresh the browser to resolve the issue!!